 Skype application for Windows 10 also received a major update, which brings new features and refinements to the app.
 The new Skype app for Windows 10 offers improved calling experience, allows you to take snapshots of important moments within a call. customize the themes, an updated contact panel, and the ability to customize the group call “canvas,” dragging people around to choose who you want to see on the screen.
 Microsoft has also made it easier to start sharing your screen during calls.

-Notepad updated with long awaited features
+Notepad updated with long-awaited features

-Microsoft added a “interesting” feature to Notepad where a user can highlight text and search for it on Bing.
+Microsoft added Some “interesting” feature to Notepad where a user can highlight text and search for it on Bing.
 This feels more like a push to get people to use Bing rather than providing a useful feature for everyone.

 Also Microsoft has finally updated Notepad to support End of Line characters used by Linux, Unix, and Mac.
 This allows you to open files created in Linux or on a Mac in Notepad and have them render properly, rather than being displayed on a garbled single-line mess.